ahmedabdelaziz5/ticket-portal-system/README.md

 #### Ticket Portal is to enhance customer service relationships, promote customer retention, and drive sales growth.
 By this system, businesses can streamline their support processes, provide efficient assistance to customers and optimize their overall customer service experience

+#### the term of inquiry has been mentioned as a ticket ( each inquiry is a ticket with a unique ID )

 # Modules ( REST APIs ) ->